Injury Attorneys | Restoring LivesTM

 Traditionally, surgical tools are counted before, during, and after surgery.
 There are even double and triple-checks in place.
 Some pieces of equipment, including sponges, can be detected through x-rays, bar codes, and radio frequency systems designed to ensure nothing gets left behind.
 There’s also the threat of medical malpractice lawsuits to keep physicians accountable.

 It helps to look at the circumstances under which retained surgical items often occur.
-Operating rooms are busy, chaotic places filled with people who are multitasking and under a time crunch.
-This is especially true for emergencies or other unexpected complications.
-The risk also increases in cases where more than one surgical team is involved in a procedure, or there’s a lot of blood loss.
+Operating rooms are busy, chaotic places filled with people who are multitasking and under a time crunch, especially for emergencies or other unexpected complications.
+The risk also increases in cases where more than one surgical team is involved in a procedure or when there’s a lot of blood loss.
 Object-counting procedures might also be skipped or rushed to limit the time a patient is under anesthesia.